-Waiting lists will be held in the order of the published oversubscription criteria and will be maintained until the end of the summer holidays 2023 in respect of Year 7, Year 9 and Year 12.
+Waiting lists will be held in the order of the published oversubscription criteria and will be maintained for at least two terms in respect Year 12.
 Any vacancies that arise will be allocated to the child at the top of the waiting list.
-Children placed at the school under the Local Authority's Fair Access Protocol will take priority over children on the waiting list.

 School Name Year 12 PAN (excluding those transferring from the schools own year 11).
-Application Date Normal notification date Late Applications accepted until UTC Plymouth 150 End of January 2022 April 2022 September 2022
+Application Date Normal notification date Late Applications accepted until UTC Plymouth 120 End of January 2025 April 2025 September 2025